-Congress supported the improvements to Sec.
-874 of the FY22 NDAA and Sec.
-872 of the FY24 NDAA includes the following:
+Through initial implementation of the pilot program, several improvements to Sec.
+874 of the FY22 NDAA were identified.
+Congress included the following improvements in Sec.
+872 of the FY24 NDAA:

 - Encouraging DoD to prescribe regulations, - Allowing Sec.
 874 to be used by GSA for DoD contracts, - Clarifying Sec.
 874 can be used once per contract, - Clarifying the subcontracting limitations and - Extending the pilot program from 5 to 8 years.